Project Safe Neighborhoods (PSN)

 Project Safe Neighborhoods is a nationwide initiative that brings together federal, state, local, and tribal law enforcement officials, prosecutors, and community leaders to identify the most pressing violent crime problems in a community and develop comprehensive solutions to address them.

-United States Attorney Thomas T. Cullen leads several PSN efforts across the Western District of Virginia committed to reducing violence focused in the cities of Danville and Roanoke.
+The United States Attorney's Attorney's Office leads several PSN efforts across the Western District of Virginia committed to reducing violence focused in the cities of Danville and Roanoke.

 The Danville Division’s PSN program is designed to address unprecedented levels of violent crime in the City of Danville and Pittsylvania County.
 Specifically, federal, state, and local officials are working together to identify and prosecute gang members and reduce gang violence, while also supporting strategies that will have long last effects on crime prevention.